Càrn Bàn, Beinn a' Chaisteil and neighbours

 | |||

-This route travels through from Strath Carron through Alladale Estate to the watershed between Gleann Mòr and Strathvaich.
-An alternative approach, which is mentioned at the bottom of this page, is a similarly distanced approach from Black Bridge to the south.
-Both of these routes are on decent estate tracks, on which the use of a bike is recommended.
+The route described here approaches from Strath Carron through Alladale Estate to the watershed between Gleann Mhòr and Strath Vaich.
+A comparable alternative begins from Black Bridge to the south.
+Both approaches follow good-quality estate tracks, and the use of a bike is recommended to cover the lengthy approach.

 Route description